 Two periods of geologic mapping and rock chip sampling have been completed to date.
 This work has identified volcanic caldera-related features which include rhyolite domes, breccias, and volcanic tuffs along a 22-kilometer trend.
 Evidence for a strongly developed epithermal system with the potential to host precious and base metal deposits in veins is found along at least 8.4 kilometers of this trend as evidenced by the presence of quartz veins and intrusive dike rocks, and fossil carbonate and silica hot springs deposits (travertine and sinter).
-Geochemical results from 146 rock chip samples reveal modest to strong anomalies in Au, Ag, Cu, Pb, Zn, Mo.
-As, Ba, Hg, Se, Te, and Tl as reported in a news release dated July 16, 2019.
-Geologic mapping and sampling are ongoing, with an additional 175 rock chip samples in the laboratory.
-Based on the results to date, an additional tenement is in the process of being acquired.
-Work planned for the remainder of 2019 includes further mapping and geologic sampling, drill target identification and selection, and social and environmental permitting.
+Geochemical results from 321 rock chip samples reveal modest to strong anomalies in Au, Ag, Cu, Pb, Zn, Mo.
+As, Ba, Hg, Se, Te, and Tl as reported in a news releases dated July 16 and August 22, 2019.